 In 1956, the citizens of northwestern Hamden organized the West Woods Volunteer Fire Association and acquired Miss Peck's former schoolhouse for their quarters.
 They even added a new wing in 1958 to house their fire apparatus.

 In 1967 the town decided that a new fire station was needed for West Woods.
-In early 1968, the town moved the old schoolhouse-turned-firehouse to the rear of the property so that a new fire station could be built right where it had stood for nearly sixty years.
+In early 1968, the old schoolhouse-turned-firehouse was moved to the rear of the property so that a new fire station could be built right where the old school had stood for nearly sixty years.

 1958 - Old schoolhouse converted into fire station